-Renewing the LEI number is necessary to ensure that all information about the company connected to the LEI code is up to date.
+Renewing an LEI number is necessary to ensure that all information about the company connected to an LEI code is up to date.
 To ease the administrative burden on companies and organisations, LEI Register allows paying for multiple annual renewals.
-In this case, the LEI Register takes it upon itself to verify the information upon renewal of the LEI number for the designated period.
+In this case, the LEI Register takes it upon itself to verify the information upon renewal of an LEI number for the designated period.
 Information updates are performed on the basis of official registry data.

 To fulfil their reporting obligation, investment service providers need their customers that are legal entities to have a valid Legal Entity Identifier code.
 Before carrying out any securities’ transactions, investment service providers verify the existence of a valid LEI code.